-- CEPT supports the necessary studies on the feasibility of achieving a continuous reference time-scale, by modification of UTC or by other methods, for dissemination by radiocommunication systems - CEPT also supports studies on issues related to the possible implementation of a continuous reference time-scale (including technical and operational factors) 101100101011 CEPT Coordinator : Mr Bharat Dudhia (UK)
+- CEPT supports the necessary studies on the feasibility of achieving a continuous reference time-scale, by modification of UTC or by other methods, for dissemination by radiocommunication systems - CEPT also supports studies on issues related to the possible implementation of a continuous reference time-scale (including technical and operational factors)

-Agenda Item 1.15 (amended by CPG PTC-5)

 Issue: to consider spectrum demands for on-board communication stations in the maritime mobile service in accordance with Resolution 358 (WRC-12)

-Preliminary CEPT position:

-CEPT does not support the identification of new frequencies for on-board communications in UHF, due to existing heavy usage by other services.
-CEPT supports more efficient usage of the existing frequencies, such as 12.5 kHz bandwidth for all the channels identified in the RR for on-board communications, and/or the use of Continuous Tone Coded Squelch Systems (CTCSS).
-Therefore CEPT supports amendments to RR footnote No. 5.287 and to Recommendation ITU-R M.1174-2.
-101100101011 CEPT Coordinator : Mr Stephen Talbot (UK)
+- CEPT does not support the identification of additional spectrum for on-board communications in UHF, due to existing heavy usage by other services. - CEPT supports more efficient usage of the existing frequencies, such as 12.5 and 6.25 kHz bandwidth for all the channels identified in the RR for on-board communications. - CEPT supports the use of Continuous Tone Coded Squelch Systems (CTCSS) or Digital Coded Squelch (DCS). - CEPT supports amendments to RR footnote No. 5.287 and to Recommendation ITU-R M.1174-2.

-Agenda Item 1.16 (amended by CPG PTC-5)

 Issue: to consider regulatory provisions and spectrum allocations to enable possible new Automatic Identification System (AIS) technology applications and possible new applications to improve maritime radiocommunication in accordance with Resolution 360 (WRC-12)

-Preliminary CEPT position:

-- CEPT is of the view that the implementation of the Concept of the VHF Data Exchange System (VDES) which contains a VDE terrestrial component, a satellite component and a ASM component would enhance maritime radio communications. - CEPT is of the view that no modifications should be required to existing AIS equipment on board existing vessels and that the integrity of the original operational purpose of AIS as the primary function on the existing AIS frequencies should be protected - CEPT considers that a combination of channels 24, 25, 84 and 85 could be a possible solution for the terrestrial component for the future VDES. - CEPT is considering a new secondary allocation to the mobile satellite service in downlink and uplink direction, while ensuring the protection of existing terrestrial services. - CEPT is of the view that a satellite component could include a downlink comprising the following combination of channels 2024, 2025, 2026, 2084, 2085 and 2086.
+- CEPT is of the view that the implementation of the Concept of the VHF Data Exchange System (VDES) which contains a VDE terrestrial component, a satellite component and a ASM component would enhance maritime radio communications. - CEPT is of the view that no modifications should be required to existing AIS equipment on board existing vessels and that the integrity of the original operational purpose of AIS as the primary function on the existing AIS frequencies should be protected - CEPT considers that a combination of channels 24, 25, 84 and 85 could be a possible solution for the terrestrial component for the future VDES. - CEPT is considering a new secondary allocation to the maritime mobile satellite service in downlink and uplink direction, while ensuring the protection of existing terrestrial services. - CEPT is of the view that a satellite component could include a downlink comprising the following combination of channels 2024, 2025, 2026, 2084, 2085 and 2086.
 For the uplink comprising the following channels 1024, 1025, 1026 1084, 1085, 1086 and the frequencies ASM1 (Channel 2027) and ASM2 (Channel 2028).